Deathspike/co6/README.md

     co6.Promise = require('bluebird');

-The `bluebird` library is absolutely worthwhile, so check it out if you are interested in a different implementation.
+The `bluebird` library is absolutely worthwhile, so check it out!